DIADesignGuild/game-studio/P02/Game Design Document - P02.md

 - Newbies to both Tarot and Writing

 They most likely play at their desks or on some sort of surface to make the spreads.
 They'll probably play whenever they feel the urge to write a story/express themselves.
 This game is intended to be on anything players use to record their story.

+Kishotenketsu as a structure doesn't require conflict that the entire narrative focuses on.
+Its lack of a need for desire, and thus motivation to solve a problem, on a protagonist's part most likely draws from Buddhist values.
+In this case characters don't need complex motivations as expected in Western storytelling and can simply react to what's occuring in the world around them.
+This lack of a singular agenda also allows for more exploration around ideas in a work.

 Who are the players?
 Where do they play this game?
 When will they play the game?
 What platform will this game be on?